#Superchange your i18n dev workflow

 #2.
 Decide on a syntax matcher

-If you want to add lint rules to your experience, you can add them from: https://inlang.com/c/lint-rules
+If you want to add lint rules to your experience, you can add them from https://inlang.com/c/lint-rules

 #Requirements:

-- VS Code version 1.84.0 or higher.
+• VS Code version 1.84.0 or higher.

-- Node.js version v18 or higher.
+• Node.js version v18 or higher.

 #Usage

-(Quick Fix / Yellow Bulb) to open the translate dialog to provide a id for it.
+Just highlight/select the text you want and hit cmd . or ctrl + (Quick Fix / Yellow Bulb) to open the translate dialog to provide an id for it.

 Hover over the message to see the tooltip with the translation.